-Dr. P. is a trailblazing blogger as she brings an African American perspective to the blogosphere.
-Active in the Diabetes Online Community (D.O.C), Dr. P. strives to maintain a leadership role in educating others about Type 2 diabetes from a patient’s perspective
+Phyllisa is a trailblazing blogger as she brings an African American perspective to the blogosphere.
+Active in the Diabetes Online Community (D.O.C), she strives to maintain a leadership role in educating others about Type 2 diabetes from a patient’s perspective.

-Dr. P. began blogging in 2011 shortly after she was diagnosed with Type 2 diabetes on February 15th.
-As the first diabetic in her family, she uses blogging as an outlet to connect with and educate others (those managing diabetes and those who are not).
-Today, she controls the illness without the assistance of medication.
-Although she currently enjoys a med-free life, she understands life with daily insulin injections, non-insulin injections, and oral medications; so she relates to people at various stages of diabetes management.
+Phyllisa Deroze is a prominent online patient advocate for Type 2 diabetes and a professor of American Literature with research interests in Drama, Feminism, Disability Studies, and Medical Humanities.
+She is a graduate of Florida State University (BA), University of Albany, S.U.N.Y.
+(MA), and Pennsylvania State University (MA and PhD).
+She is a Fulbright Scholar Alumna who enjoys writing professionally about Type 2 diabetes for academic and mainstream audiences.
+Phyllisa began blogging in 2011 shortly after she was diagnosed with Type 2 diabetes on February 15th.
+As the first person in her immediate family and the youngest in her extended family to have type 2 diabetes, she uses blogging as an outlet to connect with and educate others (those managing diabetes and those who are not).
+Within nine months of her diagnosis, she was med-free managing diabetes with diet and exercise.
+Although she enjoyed a med-free life for nearly three years, she understands life with daily insulin injections, non-insulin injections, and oral medications; so she relates to people at various stages of type 2 diabetes management.

-If you are managing diabetes, Dr. P. wants you to know that you’re diagnosed, but NOT defeated!
+If you are living with diabetes, Phyllisa wants you to know that you’re diagnosed, but you are NOT defeated!